(Also known as Arthroscopic Knee Surgery, Knee Arthroscope)

 A small percentage of patients may experience little or no symptoms following knee arthroscopy and may only notice minor soreness or stiffness.
 This is usually the case in younger patients who have had minor meniscal damage and excellent strength and flexibility of the knee prior to surgery.

 Patients usually experience swelling, pain and knee stiffness with symptoms ranging from mild to severe.
 Pain may be felt in the front, back or sides of the knee or occasionally the thigh, calf, ankle or foot.
-Symptoms typically increase with excessive twisting or weight bearing activity (especially walking up hills or on uneven surfaces or standing still for prolonged periods), when climbing stairs, attempting to kneel or when squatting.
+Symptoms typically increase with excessive twisting or weight bearing activity (especially walking up or down hills or on uneven surfaces or standing still for prolonged periods), when climbing stairs, attempting to kneel, or when squatting, lifting or carrying.
 The patient may also walk with a limp or be unable to weight bear due to pain.
 Symptoms may also increase with rest and may present as an ache, pain or stiffness that is particularly prominent at night or first thing in the morning.

 Treatment following knee arthroscopy